 PAOLA PILONIETA

-Dr. Paola Pilonieta is an associate professor at the University of North Carolina at Charlotte and serves as the director of the Reading Education Minor.
-Paola began her teaching career as a first-grade teacher in a Catholic school in Miami, Florida.
+Dr. Pilonieta has been a professor at the University of North Carolina at Charlotte since 2007 and serves as the director of the Reading Education Minor.
+She began her teaching career as a first-grade teacher in a Catholic school in Miami, Florida.
 While teaching first grade, Paola completed her Ph.D. program and collected data that would eventually be published in The Reading Teacher and Reading Psychology.

-Dr. Pilonieta has authored over 35 publications in journals such as Reading and Writing Quarterly, Early Childhood Education Journal, Young Children, and Exceptional Children, and has delivered more than 40 conference presentations and workshops.
+Dr. Pilonieta’s research agenda focuses on emergent and early literacy and teacher education.
+She is particularly interested in exploring how young children construct meaning during read-alouds and partner reading and supporting comprehension instruction for elementary school readers.
+Dr. Pilonieta has authored over 40 publications in journals such as Reading and Writing Quarterly, Early Childhood Education Journal, Young Children, and Exceptional Children, and has delivered more than 40 conference presentations and workshops.
 She has also served as Co-Editor of Literacy Research and Instruction, a highly regarded peer-reviewed journal in the field of literacy.
-Most recently, Paola served as a UNC System Literacy Fellow.
+Dr. Pilonieta also served as a UNC System Literacy Fellow where she co-led the development of the UNC System Literacy Framework which integrates the Science of Reading into educator preparation programs across the state.